gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classLiePoissonBracket.md

 **Parameters:**

-* `partial_derivatives_f` A vector containing the partial derivatives of the scalar field f expressed at the given coordinate.
+* `partial_derivatives_f` A vector containing the (covariant) gradient of the scalar field f expressed at the given coordinate.
-* `partial_derivatives_g` A vector containing the partial derivatives of the scalar field g expressed at the given coordinate.
+* `partial_derivatives_g` A tensor containing the partial derivatives of the vector field G expressed at the given coordinate : \(DG_{ij} = \partial_j G_i\).
-* `B` A vector containing the magnetic field at the given coordinate.
+* `B` A contravariant vector containing the magnetic field at the given coordinate.
 * `coord` The coordinate where the calculation is carried out.

+**Returns:**

+A vector describing the gyrokinetic Poisson bracket at a given coordinate.
+The vector is indexed in the same way and has the same covariance as the elements of the vector G.